Here is a list of the ports that need to be forwarded for Transmission:

 - Locate the section in your router that deals with port forwarding.

-- Put your computer's IP address in the proper box in your router.
+- Put your download client's IP address in the proper box in your router.

 - Put the TCP and UDP ports for Transmission in the corresponding boxes in your router.